avaly/vscode-restore-git-branch-tabs/README.md

-# Restore Git Branch Tabs
+# Restore Git Branch Tabs Improved

+> ⚠️ This is a fork of the original extension [Restore Git Branch Tabs](https://marketplace.visualstudio.com/items?itemName=gkotas.restore-git-branch-tabs), which had stalled in development.

 Restore opened tabs on a per git branch basis.